awsdocs/amazon-ec2-user-guide/doc_source/ec2-byoip.md

 aws ec2 provision-byoip-cidr --cidr address-range --cidr-authorization-context Message="$text_message",Signature="$signed_message"
 ```

 Provisioning an address range is an asynchronous operation, so the call returns immediately, but the address range is not ready to use until its status changes from `pending-provision` to `provisioned`\.
-It can take up to five days to complete the provisioning process\.
+It can take up to three weeks to complete the provisioning process\.
 To monitor the status of the address ranges that you've provisioned, use the following [describe\-byoip\-cidrs](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-byoip-cidrs.html) command\.

 ```
 aws ec2 describe-byoip-cidrs --max-results 5